Twitter’s attempt to monetise porn halted due to child safety warnings

 The social media giant allegedly lacked the tools to verify if creators and consumers of adult content on its platform were of legal age.

-“It was the ongoing and reflective dialogue on the topic that brought us to the decision to pause the workstream for the right reason and prioritize elsewhere,” Twitter noted.
+“It was the ongoing and reflective dialogue on the topic that brought us to the decision to pause the workstream for the right reason and prioritize elsewhere,” Twitter told The Independent.

+“Twitter has zero-tolerance for child sexual exploitation.
+We aggressively fight online child sexual abuse and invest in technology and tools to enforce our policy.
+Our dedicated teams work to stay ahead of bad-faith actors and to help ensure we’re protecting minors from harm — both on and offline,” the company added.

 Register for free to continue reading